jmacxx/WIP/research/segwit.md

 P2WSH - Pay To Witness Script Hash

+Both P2WPKH and P2WSH use **bech32** for encoding addresses.

 ### P2WPKH

 P2WPKH is the easier of the two.
-It uses bech32 and is the segwit equivalent of legacy ('1' addresses), i.e. all that is needed to spend a UTXO is a private key.
+It is the segwit equivalent of legacy ('1' addresses), i.e. all that is needed to spend a UTXO is a private key.

+### P2WSH

+P2WSH is the segwit equivalent of legacy ('3' addresses).
+The address represents the hash of a [script](https://en.bitcoin.it/wiki/Script).
+The only way to spend a P2WSH UTXO is by providing the exact script that will hash to the address, and obviously satisfying the script program itself when run on bitcoin core.

+### Transaction format

 The format of transactions is slightly different than legacy.
 The primary difference is that the transaction hash (aka TxId) is calculated by hashing the **data** of the transaction only, whereas in Legacy the TxId is hash of the entire data including signature. (#ref:2)